Bootstrapping Pions at Large $N$: Understanding the geometry of the bounds

+Similarly, for the spectrum above the kink (figure \ref{fig:spectrum}(b)) many zeroes have very small couplings, but even when disregarding them, the spectrum does not quite match our guess from section \ref{sec:aboveK}.
+This could be a matter of convergence; that the spectra will match when sufficient null constraints are included, but it could also be that there really is some degeneracy in the solutions that saturate the bound.\footnote{It does not have to be an \textit{exact} degeneracy---which are usually associated to numerical convergence issues in \texttt{SDPB}, but just an approximate degeneracy whereby different solutions saturate bounds that differ by an imperceptible amount.} It is conceivable that more than one theory might yield the same coefficients since, after all, we are first expanding amplitudes at low energies and then projecting down to a two-dimensional slice.
+The resolution of this puzzle remains unclear to us.

-As described above, it has proven more useful for finding the spectrum to make reasonable guesses about it and recompute the bound(s) with more detailed spectral assumptions.
+In any case, it has proven useful for figuring out \textit{a possible spectrum} that saturates the bounds to play with gaps, i.e.\ recomputing the bound(s) with more detailed spectral assumptions.
 If the bound gets lower, the assumption was wrong.
 But if the bound remains the same, we can rest assured that there exists \textit{at least} an amplitude with that spectrum saturating the bound.
-Despite the guesswork this involves, we have managed to nail down the spectrum of potential amplitudes along our bounds this way.
+Despite the guesswork this involves, we have seen that it provides insight into the geometry of the bounds.
 It would be interesting to follow this approach for other bounds in the literature like those in \cite{Caron-Huot:2020cmc} or \cite{Caron-Huot:2021rmr} (in the latter they found a spectrum from \texttt{SDPB} very similar to figure \ref{fig:spectrum}).
 We expect that similar simplified spectra will be found, which might eventually help us rule in the bounds analytically.